sv-cover/cover-php/README.md

 ```bash
 composer install
 ```
+### Configure webserver
+The router requires some configuration for your webserver.
+Instructions for this are provided in the [Symfony Documentation](https://symfony.com/doc/current/setup/web_server_configuration.html0).

 ## Setting up the database
 Copy the contents of the file `config/DBIds.php.default` file to a file named `config/DBIds.php` and input your own database configuration data.